Leading Display Advertising Agency in Bristol

 There are a few different ways to use display advertising and yes, placement is everything.
-To make sure you’re making the right choice and using the best form of display for your brand, it’s really important you understand the difference between types of display advertising to better reach your audience.
+To make sure you’re making the right choice and using the best form of display for your brand, it’s really important you understand the different types of display advertising to better reach your audience.

 If you’ve ever noticed an ad from a website that you visited a few days or even a week before, then you’ve experienced what retargeting (or remarketing) is.
 Retargeting, sometimes called remarketing, serves display ads to people who have already visited your website, product pages, and/or has frequented your mobile app.
 Retargeting is a great way to re-engage people who have shown interest in your brand and are further down the buyer journey.

 Interest targeting (or in-market and affinity ads) is one of the most effective ways to use display ads.
 Interest targeting supports reaching audiences who have not previously engaged with your brand, but are in-market based on related interests.
 It’s an opportunity to serve ads to groups of audiences based on which apps and websites they visit on the Google Display Network.
 Interest targeting allows for an unobtrusive user experience with your brand by serving ads you know they’ll like.